stevehjohn/Chess/README.md

 ### WIP / Priority

-- Engine modes - explore all (for testing), or prune.
+- Engine modes - explore all (for testing), or prune
-- Engine generates moves like "e1f-" sometimes?
+- Engine generates moves like "e1f-" sometimes - special move codes

 ### The Rest